Nan’s Notebook

 Reason #6 : financial insecurity

 Motherhood is penalized when it comes to retirement benefits.
 You’d think mothers didn’t work at all.
-Those gaping decades of supposedly being out of the labor force, and when you emerge, they call you Karen and tell you to go hide under a rock.
+There may be decades of supposedly being out of the labor force.
 Solution: credit parenthood generously in Social Security benefits.
 It’s fair, and it would help families.
 Start Medicare at 55 for everyone.

 Reason #5 : childcare crisis